miaolu3345/dataviz/content/project/2021-05-23-makeover-1/index.markdown

 ## 5.5 Create growth table

-To purly see the trend between 2019 and 2020 (up/down), I also created a table to see the growth by year.
+To purely see the trend between 2019 and 2020 (up/down), I also created a table to see the growth by year.

  + Create several new calculation fields